LibraryCarpentry/lc-git/_episodes/03-sharing.md

 Let's use these instructions now.
 Move back to your shell application and enter the first command:

 ~~~
-$ git remote add origin git@github.com:savvy-librarian/hello-world.git
+$ git remote add origin git@github.com:yourname/hello-world.git
 ~~~
 {: .language-bash }

-Make sure to use the URL for your repository rather than Savvy's: the only difference should be your username instead of `savvy-librarian`.
+Make sure to use the URL for your actual repository user name rather than `yourname`: the only difference should be your username instead of `yourname`.

 Let's breakdown the elements of the command.
 All commands related to Git in the shell start by invoking the Git language by typing `git` at the start.
 `remote add` is the command in the Git language we use to configure a remote repository, e.g., another Git repository that contains the same content as our local repository, but that is not on our computer.